Open Source · Maintainer

 Google Merchant Center synchronization for Payload CMS.

 Google Merchant Center sync for Payload CMS product catalogs.
-It manages product push, processed-data pullback, field mapping, batch operations, and sync-state monitoring from the admin panel.
-The implementation came out of a 5,400-product luxury catalog supporting more than $500K per month in Google Shopping revenue.Install
+It manages product push, processed-data pullback, field mapping, batch operations, and sync-state monitoring.
+The implementation came from a production 5,400-product luxury catalog supporting six figures per month in Google Shopping revenue.Install

 pnpm add payload-plugin-gmc-ecommerce